-- Select the list item Data logger info in the menu item Special functions\Data logger. - Press ENTER.
+• Select the list item Data logger info in the menu item Data logger.

-The following information regarding the data logger is displayed, see section 16.3.
+The information regarding the data logger are displayed.

 Display of the current temperature offset

 If the calculation of the fluid temperature from the sound speed is activated, the temperature offset can be displayed during the measurement.